 The aim of this project is to create anticancer therapeutic vaccines consisting of autologous dendritic cells, whereby the immune response is modulated using autologous or allogeneic exosomes.
 The plan is to design vaccines for treating three forms of localized cancer: glioblastoma, melanoma and lung cancer.

-We began the project in collaboration with the National Cancer Institute on 1 March 2017 and plan to complete it at the beginning of 2019.
+We began the project in collaboration with the National Cancer Institute on 1 March 2017 and completed it at the beginning of 2019.

 The purpose of this experimental research is to evaluate and compare the effectiveness of anticancer, autologous and xenogeneic vaccines using in vivo models of melanoma and lung carcinoma in mice.

 The research is being carried out with our partners from the National Cancer Institute, Innovita Research UAB and the R. E. Kavetsky Institute of Experimental Pathology, Oncology and Radiobiology in Ukraine.
-The project started in September 2015 and we plan to complete it by autumn 2017.
+The project started in September 2015 and completed in 2017 autumn.